Every month, thousands of collectors try to figure out what a Picasso lithograph is worth and quickly run into conflicting advice.

 - A subject or theme that resonates with you.

-Because collecting art is both financial and personal.
+Because collecting art is always both financial and deeply personal.
 And the works we value most over time tend to be the ones that speak to us, not just the ones that appreciate on paper.

 This article has undergone peer review and adheres to the highest editorial standards, reflecting our commitment as the #1 art buying guide in the United States.